 Average Heights and Weights by Continent and Subregion

-For example, Northern Europeans are typically taller and heavier than their Southern counterparts.
-Similarly, in Asia, body size varies sharply between South Asia and East Asia.
+Northern Europeans are typically taller and heavier than Southern Europeans.
+In Asia, body sizes differ sharply between South Asia and East Asia.

 Africa